alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 cost of more CPU usage and RAM usage.
 Using `ThreadsPerChild 25` is probably good enough for you.

-We're not sure what **AsyncRequestWorkerFactor** is, but all the recommendations we found online recommended keeping it at the default of 2.
+We're not sure what **AsyncRequestWorkerFactor** is, but all the guides we found online recommended keeping it at the default of 2.